-A systematic approach can help to simplify the process of writing.
+A systematic approach can help to simplify the writing process.

 Structure is one key to clarity despite complexity.

-4) Use collected research to make the framework specific.
+4) Use background and empirical research to make the framework specific.
 For papers and sections of papers, specificity involves creating a strong outline.
-Strong outlines are constructed from statements that are clear, specific conclusions, linked to each other with logical transitions.
-When using a reasoned framework (a vast majority of the time), the outline clearly identifies the logic of the overall argument of the paper or the section.
-Using the research from step (1) above, you can informally come to tentative conclusions that form the basis for a specific outline.
+Strong outlines are constructed from statements that are specific conclusions which are linked together with logical transitions.
+When using a reasoned framework (a majority of the time), the outline clearly identifies the logic of the overall argument of the paper or the section.
+Using the background and empirical research from step (1) above, you can informally come to tentative conclusions that form the basis for a specific outline.

 Making paragraphs specific involves using specific findings from the research (step 1 above) as premises of deductive or inductive arguments that support the conclusion of the paragraph.
 Repeat the conclusion of each paragraph in the topic sentence and concluding sentence of the paragraph.

 6) Focus on the next (more specific) level of the paper, and repeat steps 1 to 5.
-For example, once you have selected an overall framework for a section and have constructed a strong outline, you can focus on each element of the outline (i.e. focus on defending each conclusion).
+Once you have selected an overall framework for a section and have constructed a strong outline, you can focus on specifying each element of the outline.

 Defending some conclusions may require multiple paragraphs, in which case the conclusion from the outline can become a subheading.
 Repeating steps 1 to 4 involves creating an outline within the sub-section delimited by the subheading, then focusing on each element of the sub-outline.